alexmaropakis/SAAPedia/README.md

 and normalizes it, lets you browse / filter / sort, attach source-paper DOIs to datasets, and export any selection of SAAP as a **UniProt-style FASTA** of the variant (substituted) peptides.

 Everyone runs their own copy on their own machine — download the repo, start it, open a browser.
+Downloading the repo comes with already-uploaded SAAP.db.

 - **Backend:** FastAPI + SQLite
 - **Frontend:** React (build-free — no Node/npm required)